sagemath/sagewiki_to_gh-2022-10-10/days6.md

 See [http://www.bristol.ac.uk/university/maps/precinct.html this map]:
 Royal Fort House (& Annexe) is 30; Mathematics (for lectures) is 29; the Marriott Hotel is just to the right of the cathedral, on College Green (see bottom of map).

-== Schedule ==
-A first provisional schedule is available at [:days6/talks:].
-All lectures on Saturday and Sunday, and the panel discussion on Sunday evening,  will take place in the Mathematics Department (29 on the map).
-All activities on Monday-Wednesday will take place in the Royal Fort Annexe (30 on the map).

 == Mailing list ==